 School/Division:Engineering / Electrical and Electronic Engineering

-Dr Perry Xiao is an Associate Professor and Course Director in the School of Engineering at LSBU.
+Prof. Perry Xiao is Head of BioEngineering Research Centre in the School of Engineering at LSBU.
 He is also a fellow of The Institution of Engineering and Technology (FIET) and a senior fellow of Higher Education Academy (SFHEA).

 His main research interest is to develop novel infrared and electronic sensing technologies for skin measurements and industrial Non-Destructive Testing.
 With funding from EPSRC (GR/M56722/01), Royal Society, and various industries, work has been done on skin hydration and hydration depth profiling, skin thickness, skin pigments, transdermal drug delivery, membrane permeation, nail and hair measurements, instrument performances and thermal diffusivity effects, by using photo-thermal radiometry technology.
 He also works on skin Trans-Epidermal Water Loss (TEWL) measurements and capacitive imaging based on Fingerprint sensors.

 He is also a Director and Co-founder of Biox Systems Ltd, a university spin-out company, which designs and manufactures a patented, novel, condenser-chamber TEWL measurement technique - AquaFlux©, and capacitive image instrument - Epsilon.
 AquaFlux and Epsilon have been used in over 200 organizations worldwide, including universities, hospitals and leading international cosmetic companies such as Unilever, P&G, and L'Oreal, Johnson & Johnson, GSK, Boots, Colgate-Palmolive and Pfizer, etc..

 Apart from research, Prof. Perry Xiao also teaches at both UG and PG levels, he has set up three new courses in the past and now is the course director of Master of Research in General Engineering.